 At St. Michael’s we believe that the curriculum area of ‘English’ encompasses an enormous range of knowledge, skills and understanding.
 The effective teaching of these is central to successful learning in all other areas of the curriculum.
 Put simply, the successful acquisition of language is the foundation upon which all further learning will be built.

 The acquisition of language begins at home and the impact of this first stage cannot be overstated.
 Talking to and reading to pre-school children is essential.
 When they come to school, this continues and expands through the many complex stages needed to establish children as successful, independent readers and writers.
 Systematic teaching of synthetic phonics is established throughout the Foundation Stage and in Key Stage One.
 This happens in addition to reading and listening to stories for understanding, retrieval, sequencing and retelling.
 This process enables children to extract meaning from a text, and to become story writers themselves.
 As the children move through Key Stage One and into Key Stage Two, their skills expand into understanding increasingly more complex stories and non-fiction texts.
+We use Oxford Reading Tree Reading Scheme throughout the school to support guided reading.
 Their knowledge also increases as they apply their understanding of phonics to spelling, and their knowledge of grammar and punctuation to their writing.

 At every stage, the children are challenged to provide the very highest standard of work possible, across all curriculum areas.
 Support is given where and when it is needed to ensure that our Year Six children leave St. Michael’s with the skills necessary to be successful readers and writers throughout their time in secondary school and beyond.

 We believe that Mathematics is essential to everyday life and aim to enable the children in our care have a foundation for understanding the world, the ability to reason mathematically, an appreciation of the beauty and power of Mathematics, and a sense of enjoyment and curiosity about the subject.